-Undersheriff Sheridan graduated from Bemidji State University with a bachelor’s degree in Criminal Justice.
+Ty graduated from Bemidji State University with a bachelor’s degree in Criminal Justice.
 He completed his Minnesota Police Skills at the Law Enforcement Training Center in Bloomington, Minnesota.

-Terry Soukkala, Undersheriff - Public Safety Services
+Rich Clark, Undersheriff - Public Safety Services

-Ashlee Bryant, Inspector - Government/Labor Relations
+Ashlee Bryant, Inspector - Public Safety Services

 Ashlee spent the beginning of her deputy career in Court Security Services with assignments in Substance Abuse Court and Commitment Court.
-As a sergeant, she supervised the Civil Process Unit and was then assigned to the Internet Crimes Against Children Taskforce at the Bureau of Criminal Apprehension.
-As a Commander, she supervised the Office of Professional Standards which included internal affairs, policy, gun permits and building services.
-Ashlee's collateral assignments have included leadership positions within the Dive Team and Mobile Field Force.
+As a sergeant, Ashlee supervised the Civil Process Unit and was later assigned to the Internet Crimes Against Children Task Force at the Minnesota Bureau of Criminal Apprehension.
+As a commander, Ashlee supervised the Office of Professional Standards which included internal affairs, policy, gun permits, and building services.
+Previous inspector duties include overseeing government relations, labor relations, litigation, and public information.
+Ashlee's previous collateral assignments include leadership positions within the Dive Team and Mobile Field Force.

-Ashlee has a Bachelor of Arts Degree in Behavioral Neuroscience from the University of St.Thomas and a graduate degree from Concordia University in Criminal Justice Leadership.
-She completed her Law Enforcement Certificate and Minnesota Police Skills at Metropolitan State University.
+Ashlee has a bachelor's degree in behavioral neuroscience from the University of Saint Thomas and a graduate degree from Concordia University in Criminal Justice Leadership.
+She completed her law enforcement certificate and Minnesota Police Skills at Metropolitan State University.

 Merci Dahedl, Inspector - Governance and Compliance

-Merci began her career as a Volunteer Police Reserve with the North St. Paul Police Department and was hired as a Licensed Peace Officer in January 1999.
-During her time with the NSPPD, Merci developed several community outreach programs including Cops Reaching Out to Community Kids (C.R.O.C.K.) and a holiday Adopt a Family program.
-Over her 18-year career, Merci’s assignments have included Patrol Officer, Field Training Officer (FTO), School Resource Officer (SRO), Investigator, Property/ Evidence Room Manager, Sergeant of Patrol and Administration, Internal Affairs Investigations, Background Investigations, Undercover Operations, Court Security, and Technology Operations.
+Merci began her career as a volunteer Police Reserve with the North Saint Paul Police Department (NSPPD) and was hired as a licensed Police Officer in January 1999.
+During her time with the NSPPD, Merci developed several community outreach programs including Cops Reaching Out to Community Kids (C.R.O.C.K.) and a holiday Adopt-a-Family program.
+Over her nineteen-year career, Merci’s assignments have included Patrol Officer, Field Training Officer (FTO), School Resource Officer (SRO), Investigator, Property/ Evidence Room Manager, Sergeant of Patrol and Administration, Internal Affairs Investigations, Background Investigations, Undercover Operations, Court Security, and Technology Operations.